joerggastelsberger/news-app/README.md

 # news-app

-news-app enables puts you up to date with worldwide news.
+news-app puts you up to date with worldwide news.

 ## Getting Started